HitokiriDeepWeb/unidb/README.md

 ### Notes

 The first setup will throw error and warning when utility will try to truncate non-existing tables.
 Ignore these messages.
+When you try to update database - the old data will be erased first.

 It is recommended to use `-j` with number of CPU cores.
 The `-i` (`--trgm`) flag improves sequence search performance but increases database creation time tremendously and doubles the database size.